RicardoZiTseng/3D-ACSNet/README.md

   - "deploy": If the model file to be loaded has fused parameters, you should set this parameter as `true`; otherwise, you need to set here as `false`.
   - "label_path": The path to the folder which contains the segmentation labels.

-  We provide the pretrained models which are used for iSeg-2019 competition.
+  We provide the pretrained models which are used for ***the validation dataset in*** iSeg-2019 competition.
   - You can run command like this:
       ```
       python -m client.run ./settings/ensemble_deploy.json